ccapanelli/Interference-SIFDM/README.md

 This repo contains three modules:

 ### RandomPhaseGenerator.py
-Use this module to generate a 2d density field from randomly interfering plane waves.
+Use this module to generate a 2d or 3d density field from randomly interfering plane waves.
 E.g.

 ```
-from RandomPhaseGenerator import RandomPhase
+from RandomPhaseGenerator import RandomPhase2d

-density = RandomPhase(resolution, debroglie_length, box_size)
+density = RandomPhase2d(resolution, debroglie_length, box_size)
 ```
 * `resolution` - `dtype = int`- spatial resolution in one dimension.
 * `debroglie_length` - `dtype = float` - as a fraction of the box size.
 This is not preserved over time!